Victoria’s Secret Bombshell Shanina Shaik Is A ‘Smokeshow’ In Black Lace Lingerie

 As one of the most beautiful women in the world, Shanina has generously spilled some of her favorite beauty advice to Vogue Australia.
 One of her top suggestions was investing in a beauty IV.

 “Leading up to my wedding I indulged in having beauty IVs twice a month.
-Over time my skin was glowing, feeling refreshed and overall I felt energized,” she explained.
+Over time my skin was glowing, feeling refreshed and overall I felt energised,” she explained.

-As for keeping her body in shape, the Australian stunner has confessed that she relies on pilates.
+As for keeping her body in shape, the Australian stunner has confessed that she relies on Pilates.

 “The great thing about Pilates is that it targets every muscle and main body part with every workout,” she said.